-Lesson #3: Sometimes you need to step out on faith and take a risk
+Lesson No. 3: Sometimes you need to step out on faith and take a risk

 Having faith and taking risks are necessary components to building wealth and managing one’s finances.
 So what are some ways to take prudent risks and achieve financial freedom?

-You could start by something as simple as tuning out all the noise, the commercialism, and the “bling” culture that surrounds so many of us.
+You could start by doing something as simple as tuning out all the noise, the commercialism and the “bling” culture that surrounds so many of us.
 So what if your friends are driving a new car every other year or spending their money on designer clothes?

 Unfortunately, far too few of us are doing this.
 It’s as if we truly believe that “Wall Street is a White man’s world,” as several Blacks have told me over the years.

-Perhaps that misguided thinking explains why an Ariel/Hewitt study found that only 66% of Blacks contribute to their 401(k) retirement plans at work, compared a 77% 401(k) participation rate for Whites.
+Perhaps that misguided thinking explains why an Ariel/Hewitt study found that only 66 percent of Blacks contribute to their 401(k) retirement plans at work, compared with a 77 percent 401(k) participation rate for Whites.

 Besides investing, another worthwhile risk is to go out and start your own business.

-Lesson #4: Your education, job or career status doesn’t define you
+Lesson No. 4: Your education, job or career status doesn’t define you

-In the wake of job loss, the Great Recession, and other financial calamities, many people have become depressed, angry or bitter that they aren’t where they want to be, career-wise or economically.
+In the wake of job loss, the Great Recession and other financial calamities, many people have become depressed, angry or bitter that they aren’t where they wanted to be careerwise or economically.
 If King were here, he’d have none of that.